Sextus Julius Caesar (consul 91 BC)

-Sextus Julius Caesar was a Roman statesman, who held the consulship in 91 BC.
+Sextus Julius Caesar (died 89 BC) was a Roman statesman, who held the consulship in 91 BC.
 He died during the Social War.
 He was the uncle of Gaius Julius Caesar, the dictator.

 Family

 Sextus was the son of Gaius Julius Caesar and Marcia.
 Little is known of his father, except that he might have been the praetor Caesar who died suddenly at Rome.
 Wilhelm Drumann suspected that his grandfather was the senator Gaius Julius who wrote a history of Rome in Greek around 143 BC.
 Sextus had a brother, Gaius, who was praetor in an uncertain year (Broughton suggests 92 BC).
 Gaius was probably the elder brother, as he was named after his father.
 Following the cursus honorum, Sextus would have been at least forty years old when he obtained the consulship, placing his birth no later than 133 BC.

 Sextus is known to have had an eponymous son, who was Flamen Quirinalis in 57 BC; the Sextus Julius Caesar who served in the Civil War, and was killed by his own soldiers during a revolt in Syria in 46 BC, was probably his grandson.